|

 Most internal teams spend significant amounts of time marketing the business, within the business, to the existing team, clients, and stakeholders — with never enough time dedicated to new business, unless it happens to walk in the door.

-Teams naturally do what they see their peers do.
+Teams naturally do what they see their peers doing.
 Believing that being a constant presence on social media timelines, and attending the occasional event, will be enough to hope to be considered at some point — by some luck, or some chance demand event — with prospects just happening to recall your existence.

 Marketing teams gets pulled into every communication, fixing presentations, working as an ad-hoc design, development, IT, and being an event management agency — all to make sure everything is “on brand” for “awareness” — with finite budgets, and infinite expectations.